 Question: Dear HPA, I’m wondering when I should take the MCAT.
 When is the best time to take it?
 When is too late?
 Is it possible to take it too early?
 Thanks!

-Answer: Generally speaking, it’s best to take the MCAT as close to the time you completed the required coursework as possible.
-Waiting for a year or more, between the time you finished your last science (biology, general chemistry, organic chemistry, physics) and the MCAT test date, isn’t recommended, simply because your knowledge of these subjects may fade.
+Answer: Generally speaking, it’s best to take the MCAT as close to the time you completed the required coursework as possible. the longer you wait, the more your knowledge of the subjects may fade.
 When is too late?
 Anything later than July of the summer when you’re applying to medical school.
-We suggest taking the MCAT no later than April or May of that year since then you will know your MCAT percentiles when you submit the application in June.
-However, please do not take it any later than late June or you will hold up your application at the secondary stage.
+We suggest taking the MCAT no later than April or May of your application year since then you will know your score when you submit the application in June.
+Taking it any later than late June/early July may delay your consideration by your schools, which is detrimental in a process where there are a limited number of interviews and seats.
 When is too early?
 Good question!
 Likely reasons it’s too early are, a) you haven’t had the required courses, b) you haven’t adequately prepared, including 6-8 full-length practice tests, or c) your score will expire before you pursue all of the things you’d like to do between college and medical school.
 As for that last reason, it’s important to remember that MCAT scores are good for 3 years at most medical schools, meaning that an MCAT from 2018 would be good for anyone matriculating in 2021 or earlier.

 II.
 Spring vs Summer MCAT with no glide year